cintiadr/statistics-app/README.md

 All you have to do is sending the file via post.

-`curl -X POST https://statistics.cintia.me --data @tests/example-data/original.json`
+`curl -v -X POST https://statistics.cintia.me --data @spec/input-data/original.json | jq`

 ## Development and deployment